 The Flyp selling app connects you with a professional seller interested in selling your “lot” of clothing, shoes, or handbags.
 The Pro Seller will offer you a price estimate and their commission rate, and all you have to do is pick your favorite seller, print off a shipping label, and mail it to them.
-You get paid as soon as they sell your goods, and Flyp's protection policy covers you.
+You get paid when they sell your goods, and Flyp's protection policy covers you.

 This selling app is a stand-out among the rest.
 You don't have to worry about monitoring listings, dealing with customers, or mailing anything — it's all handled for you!

-Flyp promises that Pro Sellers will sell everything you send them, but you have a couple of different options if your items don't sell.
+Flyp promises that Pro Sellers will sell everything you send them, but you have a few options if your items don't sell.
 You can have them donated in your name for a tax write-off, mailed back to you for free (within 90 days), or you can reduce the prices and try to sell them at a lower return.
 In many cases, Pros will also be able to buy unsold items from you at a discounted rate.
 Regardless of what you pick, Flyp's on your side.
 Regardless of what you choose, Flyp's on your side.

 ThredUP is one of the most popular resale sites on the market.
 They offer women's clothing, children's clothing, designer items, and even maternity wear.
 The website offers 20% off on every shopper's first order and free shipping over $79.
 Not a bad deal if you're looking to bring several new items home.

 Selling on ThredUP is also easy.
 The company offers a ‘clean out kit.'
 You may request the bag online, and they will send you the materials to ship your used items back.
 Then, you mail items via FedEx or USPS.
 The company then evaluates your items and sends you cash or store credit.
 People love selling through ThredUP because they do not have to post and ship each item they sell.